isomerpages/mlaw-me/index.md

 description: Office of the Maintenance Enforcement Officers
 image: /images/isomer-logo.svg
 permalink: /
-notification: During the first phase of implementation, the Family Justice Courts will refer eligible "repeat" maintenance enforcement applications to the MEOs.
-All maintenance enforcement applications will be referred to MEOs in the later phases of implementation.
+notification: Currently, only second or subsequent maintenance enforcement applications made in respect of a maintenance order will be referred to the Maintenance Enforcement Division.
+At a later stage to be announced, all applications will be referred.
 sections:
   - hero:
       title: Maintenance Enforcement